Yanntex/yanntex.github.io/README.md

 <!-- # yanntex.github.io -->

 # Presentation

-Hi, I am TEXIER Yannis.
-I am a graduate from Paris School of Economics (ENS Ulm & Paris 1 Panthéon-Sorbonne).
-I am interested in decision-making and my research interests spans in Economics, Psycology, Cognitive Neuroscience, Mathematics and Machine Learning.
+Hi, I’m Yannis Texier.
-My research is driven by real-life applications for businesses or daily life decisions.
+I am a graduate of the Paris School of Economics (ENS Ulm & Paris 1 Panthéon-Sorbonne), with a deep passion for decision-making and interdisciplinary research.
+My interests span across Economics, Psychology, Cognitive Neuroscience, Mathematics, and Machine Learning.

-The knowledge I derived had been used for funny sports I practiced as Thai Boxing, Free Diving and, Ultra Marathon.
-And, it has been used to set up strategies in content creation.
+My enthusiasm for research stems from a desire to create real-life applications, whether in business or in everyday decision-making.
+I have successfully translated theoretical knowledge into practical solutions in various environments, including sports such as Thai boxing, free diving, and ultramarathons, as well as in business contexts like content creation.

-Regarding my work (summarized below), I’ve mainly gamified some decision-making tasks.
+Below, you’ll find a portfolio that summarizes my work

 # Education